-Minimum stud spacing at 16" centers for 2x4 and 2x6 walls, unless construction documents specify that alternate spacing is structurally required.
+Minimum stud spacing at 16" centers for 2x4 walls and 24" centers for 2x6 walls unless construction documents specify that alternate spacing is structurally required.
 No more than 5% of studs may lack a structural purpose.

 The builder must present construction documents demonstrating structural requirements for excess framing greater than 5%.